0xSS3K/LFMY-XSS/README.md

 # LFMY-XSS
-LFMXSS Hunter is a semi-automated, interactive Python tool designed for hunting stored Cross-Site Scripting vulnerabilities.
+LFM-XSS is a semi-automated, interactive Python tool designed for hunting stored Cross-Site Scripting vulnerabilities.
 It leverages a stealth-configured Selenium WebDriver to crawl websites, manage authenticated sessions via JSON cookies, manual bypass WAF and CAPTCHA challenges through "human-in-the-loop" approach.
 The tool features a dual-detection mechanism, identifying vulnerabilities by both finding the reflected payload in the HTML source and by detecting successful JavaScript execution via pop-up alerts.
 Its interactive workflow allows the user to pause and resume the scan, providing full control during a security assessment.

 ## Installation Guide
 ### Prerequisites